June 16, 2020

 Our big problem is the way we confuse our identity with our role, mistaking our worth as a person with our performance of a job.
 When our identity is linked up with our performance, our performance becomes a way of validating ourselves—which makes everything we do, no matter how apparently noble it may be, a back door way of serving ourselves.
 This is the essence of slavery to self.

-There’s a popular worship song coming out of Bethel Music making its way across the church.
-The song, “No Longer Slaves,” repeats a simple but powerful refrain, “I’m no longer a slave to fear.
+The popular song, “No Longer Slaves,” repeats a simple but powerful refrain, “I’m no longer a slave to fear.
 I am a child of God.”
 It’s a declaration of identity.
 Freedom only comes from the ever deepening gift of an identity anchored in the holy love of the God and Father of our Lord Jesus Christ.
 Everything else is the futile effort of an insecure slave trying to hammer out their worth on the anvil of somebody else’s opinion of them.

 One more shot.
 Remember Paul’s letter to the Church in Philippi, at 2:5-11, where he put it this way: